signalfx/signalfx-agent/README.md

-# SignalFx SmartAgent
+# SignalFx Smart Agent

 [![GoDoc](https://godoc.org/github.com/signalfx/signalfx-agent?status.svg)](https://godoc.org/github.com/signalfx/signalfx-agent)

-The SignalFx SmartAgent is a metric agent written in Go for monitoring infrastructure and application services in a variety of different environments.
+The SignalFx Smart Agent is a metric agent written in Go for monitoring infrastructure and application services in a variety of different environments.

 ## Concepts